 For instance, if you want to rename Downloads folder as My Downloads, then the command would be like this:

 mklink /J “D:\My Downloads” “D:\Users\Test\Downloads”

-In the above command, Test is your user account name.
+In the above command, the Test is your user account name.

-Finally, press Enter key to execute the command.
-If done successfully, you will see Junction created message as shown in the picture.
-For instance, when you execute the above mentioned command, it will create a new folder shortcut named My Downloads in the root of “D” drive.
+Finally, press the Enter key to execute the command.
+If done successfully, you will see Junction created message, as shown in the picture.
+For instance, when you run the command mentioned above, it will create a new folder shortcut named My Downloads in the root of the “D” drive.

 Step 5: Now, navigate to the newly created folder shortcut, right-click on it, and click Pin to Quick Access option to pin the folder to Quick Access.

 You may now click on the newly added folder shortcut in Quick Access to see the contents of the original folder.
 In other words, you just renamed the folder in Quick Access.